peterhardy22/peterhardy22.github.io/README.md

 # My Personal Website

-## Showcases my skills as in web development and displays some of my projects.
+## Showcases my skills in web development and displays some of my projects.

 ### Enjoy and send feedback, thanks!